louis77/pg2sqlite/README.md

       In case of failure, exits with status code 2 --strict
-      Use STRICT table option for SQLite, see https://www.sqlite.org/stricttables.html
+      Use STRICT table option for SQLite, see https://www.sqlite.org/stricttables.html --omit-pk
+      Do not migrate PRIMARY KEY's to SQLite table
  ```

 ### Example